strandedorca/landingpage/README.md

-# PROJECT'S TITLE
+# Project's Title
 Odin Project #2 - Landing Page
-# PROJECT'S DESCRIPTION
+# Project's Description
 This is the second project I did following The Odin Project.
 I decided to make it a bit different from what I was told to do so that I am more interested and engaged.
 It's probably taken more time than it should but I really enjoy the process and I've learned a lot.
-# CREDITS
+# Credits
 - Pixel Art by: [Toyoi Yuuta](https://1041uuu.tumblr.com/)
 - Hero Art by: [Amy Lee Ketchum](https://cargocollective.com/amyleeketchum)
 # What I've learned